HudoGriz/QTLspyer/QTLspyer/shiny/markdown/variant_calling.md

-This pipeline can be run from teh first tab **Variant discovery**.
+This pipeline can be run from the first tab **Variant discovery**.
-The page consists of a input box to the left and two output boxes to the right.
+The page consists of an input box to the left and two output boxes to the right.
 In the input boxes you have to provide an experiment name which is later used for file naming of the results.
 Marker selection should be set accordingly to input sample name.
 The reference **FASTA** file appears automatically after inserting the `.fasta` file into the folder `references`.
-Advanced options can be toggled on or off for further user tailoring of the pipeline.
+Advanced options can be toggled on or off for further tailoring of the pipeline.
 The steps in **pipeline includes** should be exclusively used for skipping steps when running a failed pipeline again.
 The process will fail if a tool can not find output files from a previous step.

-The command line for running the pipeline will be printed on top the progress report.
+The command line for running the pipeline will be printed on top of the progress report.
-In the progress report window each tool will past its time status when finished.
+In the progress report window each tool will paste its time status when finished.
 The standard output of each tool can be observed in the **Standard output** box.